Everything You Need to Know About Hypothecation

 The Takeaway

-Hypothecation simply means that collateral, like a house or a car, is pledged to secure a loan.
+Hypothecation simply means that collateral, such as a house or a car, is pledged to secure a loan.
 Mortgages are a classic example of hypothecation, and hypothecation is the reason most of us are able to qualify for such a large loan.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.